alttch/bma-info/eva4/svc/eva4-svc-yolo-detector.rst

 Installing/updating
 ===================

-Image object detector for YOLO models is not included into EVA ICS distribution.
+Object detector for YOLO models is not included into EVA ICS distribution.
 To install/update it, either edit "eva/config/python-venv" :doc:`registry<../registry>` key, specify the desired version in "extra" section (e.g. *eva4-svc-yolo-detector>=0.0.1*) and rebuild the Python virtual environment (*/opt/eva4/sbin/venvmgr build*).
 Or execute: